 In Svalbard confined to the island of Bjørnøya where it is rather common at the margins of ponds and streams from 10 to 30 m a.s.l. mainly on the northern and western parts of the island.
 Very large numbers of shoots were seen at the lakes of N Flakmyrvatna, were it appears to be promoted by some disturbance and manuring by polar gulls and skuas of the floating moss carpet (Engelskjøn 1986).

 The global range is uncertain as there has been much confusion concerning the species in the genus Hippuris.
-Recent studies show that this is the most common species in the Western Arctic (Elven et al. in press).
+Recent studies show that this is the most common species in the Western Arctic (Elven et al. 2019).
 It is the only species documented from Greenland and the Canadian Arctic Archipelago; its two relatives (H. tetraphylla L. f. and H. vulgaris L.) appear together with H. lanceolata on the American mainland.
 Our field investigations in Siberia and the Russian Far East (R. Elven & H. Solstad observ.) suggest that it also is the only or most frequent species in the arctic parts there; we have found only H. lanceolata in sites and regions where the two others (but not H. lanceolata) have been reported in the literature.
 In N Scandinavia all three occur, but H. lanceolata and H. tetraphylla are restricted to Finnmark in N Norway and the Bothnian Bay, whereas H. vulgaris is ubiquitous, present in all other northern temperate regions and also in the southern hemisphere.

 Hippuris is a very small genus with only 4 species recognized, all present in northern regions.
-The rather different and unisexual H. montana Ledeb. ex Rchb. is restricted to the Pacific coast of North America north to Alaska, with a single dubious record from the Russian side of the Pacific (see Elven et al. in press.).
-The three others are circumpolar: H. lanceolata has more or less continuous distribution in the arctic and northern boreal zones, H. tetraphylla is very disjunct in the southern arctic and northern boreal zones, reaching temperate regions on the east coast of North America and along the Pacific, and H. vulgaris occurs almost everywhere except for the Arctic, both in the lowlands and in the mountains, in the temperate zones and also in many other places throughout the world (Elven et al. in press).
+The rather different and unisexual H. montana Ledeb. ex Rchb. is restricted to the Pacific coast of North America north to Alaska, with a single dubious record from the Russian side of the Pacific (see Elven et al. 2019).
+The three others are circumpolar: H. lanceolata has more or less continuous distribution in the arctic and northern boreal zones, H. tetraphylla is very disjunct in the southern arctic and northern boreal zones, reaching temperate regions on the east coast of North America and along the Pacific, and H. vulgaris occurs almost everywhere except for the Arctic, both in the lowlands and in the mountains, in the temperate zones and also in many other places throughout the world (Elven et al. 2019).

 The three species differ in few characters.
 Hippuris tetraphylla regularly has only (3)4(5) obovate to oblanceolate, obtuse leaves in each whorl, H. lanceolata (5)6(7) mostly linear, obtuse to subacute leaves, and H. vulgaris (7)8–9(12) linear, acute leaves.
 Hippuris vulgaris has stamens with long filaments, usually longer than the anthers, and the anthers are thereby lifted up and well exposed from the ovary.
 The two others have short filaments so that the anthers are seen as just emerging from the calyx rim at the top of the ovary.

 Many authors have assumed the features of both Hippuris tetraphylla and H. lanceolata to be only modifications due to their preference, in some regions, for saline and brackish waters (see, e.g., McCulley & Dale 1961).
 Numerous field studies (R. Elven, D.F.
 Murray & H. Solstad observ.) of H. lanceolata together with H. tetraphylla or H. vulgaris in the same ponds or drainages suggest that this view is based on ‘Schreibtisch’ considerations rather than field experience.The majority of authors have considered H. lanceolata to be the hybrid between H. tetraphylla and H. vulgaris, including Elven in Lid & Lid (2005).
 Also this opinion we have rejected (see also the Hippuris treatment in Elven et al. 2013).
 There are several features counting against the hybrid theory.
 Hippuris lanceolata has a wide range well outside those of both of its assumed parents, in the Arctic including all of Greenland and the Canadian Arctic Archipelago where both its assumed parents are unknown, and also a range north of and independent of its assumed parents in arctic Russia and N Alaska.
-It flowers and produces pollen and fruits regularly (see Elven et al. in press), just as regularly as its proposed parents (e.g., observed by R. Elven & H. Solstad in W Greenland in 2013, thousands of kilometres away from any H. tetraphylla or H. vulgaris).
+It flowers and produces pollen and fruits regularly (see Elven et al. 2019), just as regularly as its proposed parents (e.g., observed by R. Elven & H. Solstad in W Greenland in 2013, thousands of kilometres away from any H. tetraphylla or H. vulgaris).
 If it has any hybrid origin at all (which we doubt), it must be a long time ago, probably before the last glacial maximum and perhaps before the Pleistocene.

 Consulting previous literature, you will see that the Hippuris of Bjørnøya was considered to be H. vulgaris, e.g., by Engelskjøn & Schweitzer (1970) and in all editions of Rønning's Svalbard flora (Rønning 1964, 1979, 1996).
 The illustration in Rønning's flora, purporting to be a H. vulgaris from Bjørnøya, is drawn from a specimen of H. lanceolata from the Varanger Peninsula in NE Norway (so even though the name is erroneous, the illustration shows the right species).